Fury (Star Trek: Voyager)

 "Fury" is the 143rd episode of Star Trek: Voyager, the 23rd episode of the sixth season.
-It has the return, for this episode only, of former regular cast member Jennifer Lien as her character Kes.
+Former regular cast member Jennifer Lien returns for the episode as an elderly version of her character Kes, who angrily travels back in time in order to save her past self.
 As with her final regular appearances in the first two episodes of the fourth season of the show, Lien is given an "Also Starring" credit, after the opening title sequence and before the guest stars are listed.

-Kes was last included in the episode "The Gift", which aired September 10, 1997 (S4E2).
+The episode was poorly received by critics.

 Plot

-Voyager received a distress call from a small ship.
+Voyager receives a distress call from a small ship.
 When they make a lifescan of the vessel, they are surprised that the occupant is an Ocampa.
 They make contact with it, and the bridge crew is shocked to see Kes on the viewscreen, almost three years after she left the ship and was not heard from again.
 Now here she is, looking elderly, tired, and desperate.
 She begs permission to come aboard, which Captain Janeway eagerly grants.
 Instead of docking her ship, Kes accelerates, ramming Voyager hard enough to breach the hull.
 Before the impact, she had beamed herself aboard, and has begun stalking deck 11 of the ship, blowing out bulkheads with neurogenic energy and the force of uncharacteristic anger.

 Blowing past security, Kes enters Engineering.
 She connects herself physically to the warp core and begins to absorb power from it.
 When B'Elanna tries to intervene, Kes blasts her with energy, killing her instantly.
 Kes then disappears in a flash.

 She materializes in an earlier time (2371).
 It is Voyagers first year in the Delta Quadrant, and Kes transforms her appearance to the way she looked back then to blend in.
 She goes to the aeroponics bay, where she stuns and hides her younger self.
 Barely disguising her anger and hostility, she interacts with the crew when she must.
 She boards a shuttle in one of the cargo bays, taps into its communications system and plots a course for her home world, Ocampa.

 Tuvok, who has psionic abilities similar to those of Kes, senses something amiss with her.
 He begins having strange hallucinations.
 He remembers the Delta Flyer three years before it was even built, and he has a vision of five-year-old Naomi Wildman, who has not yet been born.
 He follows the little girl into a cargo bay where he discovers Seven of Nine in a Borg regeneration alcove.
 He snaps back into his own time, puzzled.